 Obama was not in office to work with Republicans.
 In many cases, he used executive orders to get what he wanted.
 Even in the case of Deferred Action for Childhood Arrivals, or DACA, Obama declared from his throne that illegal alien children and their parents could stay in the U.S. despite earlier admitting that he didn’t have the authority to implement the program.

 The country of Iran is an enemy of the United States.
 It is a world leader in state-sponsored terrorism.
 The Iranian government provided funding to many different radical Islamic groups that maimed, caused post-traumatic stress disorder and killed thousands of U.S. troops in Afghanistan and Iraq.
 However, Obama sent John Kerry to make a “deal” with the government.

 According to the Constitution, treaty ratification must go through Congress.
 Obama knew public support would be non-existent for an Iran treaty and he would not get the votes needed for passage.
 Therefore, he used the former Secretary of State John Kerry to work a “deal” that would undermine our founding legal document.
 Trump easily broke that agreement by simply saying “the deal is off.”

 The Paris Climate Change Accord was no different.
 Trump easily removed the U.S. from this as well.

 Obama’s agenda could not garner enough public support to influence elected officials in Congress to vote in his favor.
 His maneuvering around the Constitution, Congress and the American people has caused his accomplishments to crumble.
-Ironically, he is the one who built his legacy, and he is the one who constructed it for destruction.We value your comments!
-Please weigh in on our comment section below.
+Ironically, he is the one who built his legacy, and he is the one who constructed it for destruction.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com